-If you were a white-collar offender and want to improve your chances for successful completion of the program.
-It would be prudent to hire a prison consultant who specializes in RDAP preparation.
-Patrick Boyce, founder of RDAP Prison Consultants.
-He is an expert in the field of prison consulting.
-Also a 2003 graduate of the RDAP program you’re about to enter.
+If you are a non-violent offender and want to improve your chances for successful completion of the RDAP, it would be prudent to hire a prison consultant who specializes in RDAP preparation.
+Patrick Boyce, federal mitigation specialist at NCIA is an expert in the field of prison consulting and a 2003 graduate of the RDAP program you are about to enter.

 RDAP Rules and Regulations

 The shortest possible sentence, served at the best facility, Guaranteed!

 Recovery refers to the getting back of something lost; to restore Oneself to a normal state.
 It becomes obvious that true recovery is a 24-hour per day process.

 By joining the Residential Drug Abuse Treatment Program and signing a treatment contract, inmates are committing themselves to abide by the rules and regulations of the program.
 The inmate who is committed to his recovery will welcome such rules and procedures to protect the integrity of the unit and his program of recovery.

 If inmates choose to join and remain in this program, three themes should become an integral part of their new, developing lifestyles:

 Participants are expected to engage in all aspects of treatment.
 To hold each other accountable for behaviors that are unacceptable to the community and are inconsistent with recovery.
 Also to utilize Senior Peer Assistants for support and guidance, and to be public in their efforts at recovery.
 A participant may be Teamed by staff, peers and/or Senior Peer Assistants if it is determined that he is not meeting the expectations set forth by the program.

 A teaming refers to a meeting where staff and peer intensely confront a participant by making the participant aware of the realities of his inappropriate and often destructive behaviors.
 Attendance at these meetings is mandatory if a participant wishes to remain in treatment.